These Felt Fruit Coasters Are a Fun Summer Craft

 Tips to Make Sliced Fruit Coasters

 • Before you cut anything, a word of warning: even though there are really fun cotton patterns at the craft store, skip them.
-Use felt to make your sliced fruit coasters – that way you don’t have to hem anything and they will soak up the condensation.
+Use felt to make the sliced fruit coasters – that way you don’t have to hem anything and they will soak up the condensation.

-How Do I Make Fruit Coasters from Felt?
+How to Make Fruit Coasters from Felt

 Yield: 3 Adorable Fruit Coasters